nicolay-r/blog/_posts/arekit-text-parsing.md

 ## Frames Annotation

-Frames, i.e. certain words or prases in text, are useful in certain Relation Extraction problems since they may emphasize the presence of the relation.
+*Frames*, -- certain words or prases in text that may emphasize the presence of the relation, are useful in Relation Extraction problems.
-In terms of Sentiment Analysis, these might be entries that convey the presence of the sentiment attutdies from subjects towards objects.
+In terms of the Sentiment Analysis task, these might be entries that convey the presence of the sentiment attutdies from one object towards the other.

-In AREkit-0.22.1 we provide API for declararing custom `FramesVariantsCollection`'s.
+In AREkit-0.22.1 we provide [declaration](https://github.com/nicolay-r/AREkit/blob/629ee6d2705980b4a7ad792faa3f7baae5b57973/arekit/common/frames/variants/collection.py#L5) of the `FramesVariantsCollection`'s.
 This collection allows to keep frame variants (`FrameVariant`) for a given frame ID.
 For studies in Russian we provide `RuSentiFramesCollection` which provides connotation frames that conveys the presence of sentiment relations from Agent (`A0`) towards Theme (`A1`) with such sentimnets as: *positive* (`PositiveTo` in the following example) and *negative* (`NegativeTo`).
 Frames collection initialization could be performed as follows: